What is the True Meaning of a Hypocrite?

 She said, “No one, Lord.”

 And Jesus said to her, “Neither do I condemn you; go and sin no more.”

 Notice their consciences were convicted.
 That means that whatever Jesus was writing (there is speculation he was writing down their sins), along with his words to "cast the first stone if you are sinless," pierced their consciences, and they suddenly knew their own sins.
 Considering their pompousness, arrogance, self-righteousness, and lives of hypocrisy, it says a lot that their consciences were pricked, an unusual occurrence for them.

 The woman did not get off scot free with Jesus' blessing to continue on with her way of life.
 Rather, He saw her sense of shame, her repentant heart, and thus told her "Go, and sin no more."

 It is sad that those who consciences were pricked did not repent.

-The difference is this: A true hypocrite lives a deliberate life of pretending in both worlds.
+The difference between an erring saint and a true hypocrite is this: The hypocrite lives a deliberate life of pretending in both worlds.
 He is not just one who has occasional moments of hypocrisy; it's a consistent lifestyle of deliberate deception.
-Because they are often very good actors, we may not be able to discern that they are fake.
-Personally, I don't think it's my job to figure out who is or who isn't.
-I have my moments of being angry when a public figure proclaiming to be a believer turns out to have made a bad name for Christians by some disgraceful thing.
-But sometimes, he just sinned, recognizes it, hates it, and truly repents by changing his ways seeking to make it right.
+Because they are often very good actors, we may not always be able to discern that they are phony.

 © 2011 Lori Colbo